Pet Insurance Icon

 Overseas costs

-Some policies will cover your pet for all or some of the above events while you are abroad (see section below Do pets need insurance to travel abroad?).
+Some policies will cover your pet for all or some of the above events while you are abroad (see section below on Do pets need insurance to travel abroad?).
 This is great if you have a second home overseas which your pet might travel to with you.

 What will my pet be covered for?